erikzaadi/manager-readme/README.md

 - **Feedback:** I’ll give it, and I want it back.
 - **Shared Accountability:** Debate is fine, but once we align, we row together, **same ship, same direction** ⚓.

+### PragmaErik Survival Tips
+- I deal in puns and ideas, sometimes a lot of both.
+Always feel free to adjust the **faucet** if it’s too much.

 ---

 ## For Product Peers